HnZGaming/Gaalsien/Instance/motd.md

 For exact numbers, see the [official spreadsheet](https://docs.google.com/spreadsheets/d/14hLLvhF2oVzO1EIZHHXmrlTfVTLQ1cb4-OL7TH3pd_U/edit#gid=0).

+### HnZ Version of Tiered Tech Mod

-**NOTE**: We've edited this mod as following:
+We've edited the original mod as following:

 * Tech components will NOT show up in NPC trading stations or NPC loot.
 * Instead, you can obtain "Tech Source" components from NPC loot.
-* Once you obtained a "source" component, you need to find a "Tier Forge" block.
+* Once you obtained a "source" component, you need to find a "forge" block.
-* "Tier Forge" blocks will spawn with NPC ships/stations which you need to raid first.
+* "Forge" blocks will spawn with NPC ships/stations which you must raid first.
 * You can then "forge" your "source" components into tech components.
+* "Forge" blocks will destroy themselves after forging N components, otherwise invincible.
+* "Forge" blocks will broadcast their location.

+### Source Components

-Following is a list of ways you can obtain "source" components:
+Following is a list of ways & difficulty of how you can obtain "source" components:

 |Method|Difficulty|
 |---|:---:|